downshift-js/downshift/src/hooks/useCombobox/README.md

 > `function(changes: object)` | optional, no useful default

 Called each time the value in the input text changes.
-The input value should change like any input of type test, at any character key press, `Space`, `Backspace`, `Escape` etc.
+The input value should change like any input of type text, at any character key press, `Space`, `Backspace`, `Escape` etc.

 - `changes`: These are the properties that actually have changed since the last